Truck Driving Tips and Tricks

 We recommend always agreeing to pick up loads and to offer driving routes that others don’t want.
 Be on time, befriend your dispatcher, study the history and practices of the company you work for, and make sure you take the safety guidelines seriously.
 Try to even familiarize yourself with other truckers or companies in the industry.

 You want your actions to show that you are dedicated to the job and determined to be a hard worker.

 One of the most important things to do while driving is to paying attention to the road and surroundings.
 It can be easy to let your mind wander.
 All cars are weapons, and the bigger they are, the more dangerous they are.
 Remember to use extra caution when you’re driving in dangerous road conditions, such as rain, snow, or ice.
 One of the biggest threats to you being alert and driving safely is fatigue.
 Now let’s talk about how to stay awake while driving long distances.

 Knowing how to stay awake while driving long distances is extremely important.
 It’s something that every truck driver has to master.
 Being drowsy while driving can put you at risk of an accident or making a dangerous mistake.
 It’s important to be fully alert when you’re driving so that you can give the job your full attention.

-These are some of our suggestions on how to stay awake while driving long distances:
+These are some of our tips and tricks on how to stay awake while driving long distances:

 - Get plenty of sleep before you set off

 - Crank up the air conditioning or let the window down